learn-co-curriculum/welcome-succeed-at-community-bootcamp/README.md

 # Succeeding in Community-Powered Bootcamp

-## Overview
+## Welcome!

-There’s no way around it: learning to code is hard work.
-It takes dedication, grit, and most of all, a passion for learning.
+Welcome!
+We’re excited to have you join the first ever community-driven coding bootcamp.

+As a member of the Community-Powered Bootcamp, you have access to the same Full Stack Web Development curriculum used in our in-person and instructor-led programs.
+It’s a lot of content to get through—over 800 hours of lessons and projects—and, like most things worth doing, it will be hard at times.
+But we promise that if you commit yourself, this will be a learning experience like no other.

 We have high expectations for all Flatiron School students, and we’re consistently blown away by how they rise to the occasion.
 As a new member of Community-Powered Bootcamp, you’re taking your coding education into your own hands, and it’s all the more important to embody these qualities.
 So how can you succeed in this program?

 ### Be Diligent